roundrobin/flummox-react-router-webpack-demo/README.md

 ## Run demo server

-To run a simple Http server running on port `8123` (configured in webpack.config.js)
+To run a simple http server (runs on port `8123` and be configured in webpack.config.js)
 run:

 ```bash